tryffel/meilindex/readme.md

 This should create new config file, which is by default at ~/.meilindex.yaml You can always override config file with '--config'.
 Edit config file to suit your needs, insert at least imap and meilisearch settings.
+All configuration file variables can be overridden with environment variables.
+Format is:
+MEILINDEX_<block>_<key>, e.g. MEILINDEX_MEILISEARCH_URL for meilisearch.url.

 3: (Optional) Customize Meilisearch index before parsing emails, see below